Programs

 Who can participate?

-• Grade 11 or 12.
+• Students who are currently in Grade 11 or 12.

-• In specialized programs including, Specialist High Skills Majors (SHSM) and Ontario Youth Apprenticeship Program (OYAP).
-Students who want to explore career paths and experience college.
+• Students who are participating n specialized programs including, Specialist High Skills Major (SHSM) and/or Ontario Youth Apprenticeship Program (OYAP).

 Benefits

-• May earn certification and support SHSM requirements.
+• Earn certifications and support SHSM requirements.

 • Get a head start on post-secondary education.